2018 Pennsylvania Senate election: Close races

 Ten district races had winning margins of less than 15%:

+Predictions

 Controversy

 Democrat Lindsey Williams defeated Republican Jeremy Shaffer in the 38th District, a seat previously held by Republican Randy Vulakovich.
 After the election, Senate Republicans questioned whether Williams met the State-Constitutional requirement to be a "citizen and inhabitant" of Pennsylvania for four years prior to the election, as she claimed to have moved to Pennsylvania exactly four years prior to her election.
 After weeks of speculation and rumors of the GOP majority planning to refuse to seat her, Senate Majority Leader Joe Scarnati announced that he would recommend that she be seated.
 This announcement came after Williams provided proof that she had accepted a job in Pennsylvania on November 2, 2014.
 Ultimately, Williams was sworn in with the rest of the senators without any objection.